acidanthera/VoodooPS2/README.md

   (haven't done much here except read the spec)

 - more gestures, as time permits

+- implement touch pad on/off in upper left corner (DONE)

 - clean up IOLog and allow for more information in Debug version (DONE)